 Backpacking Meals

-Dehydrated and freeze-dried meals are a quick and easy way to make dinner on a backpacking trip.
-There are lots of delicious options out there, but I like the ones from Mountain House, Peak Refuel, and Good-to-Go best.
+Dehydrated and freeze-dried backpacking meals are a quick and easy way to make dinner on a backpacking trip.
+There are lots of delicious options out there, but I like the ones from Mountain House and Peak Refuel best.

 Jetboil Crunchit Fuel Canister Recycling Tool

 Canister stoves are easy to use, but the downside is finding a way to dispose of the empty canisters.
 In many places they are recyclable, but you have to puncture them first.
-This tool makes that easy.
+The Jetboil Crunchit tool makes that easy.

 Goal Zero Flip 36 Power Bank

-This little power bank has enough juice to charge my iPhone three times.
+The little Goal Zero Flip 36 power bank has enough juice to charge my iPhone three times.
 Combined with the power-save mode on my phone, that means my phone can last for a week-long backpacking trip where I use it for photos and to run Gaia GPS for navigation.
 It’s pretty light too.

 Patagonia Capilene Cool Trail Shirt

-This is by far my favourite hiking shirt – I own it in three colours!
+The Patagonia Capilene Cool Trail Shirt is by far my favourite hiking shirt – I own it in four colours!
 It feels soft and comfortable like cotton, but it’s made of 100% recycled polyester that wicks sweat and dries quickly.
 It also has a built-in anti-odor treatment that means it won’t get stinky on long trips.

 Gifts for Backpackers Under $100